Carbon monoxide-releasing molecules: CO prodrugs

-Organic CORMs are being developed to overcome reactivity and certain toxicity limitations of inorganic CORMs.

 Methylene chloride was the first organic CORM orally administered based on previous reports of carboxyhemoglobin formation via metabolism.
 The second organic CORM, CORM-A1 (sodium boranocarbonate), was developed based on a 1960s report of CO release from potassium boranocarbonate.

 In 2003, cyclic oxocarbons were suggested as a source for therapeutic CO including deltic acid, squaric acid, croconic acid, and rhodizonic acid and their salts.

-Recent years have seen increasing interests in organic CO prodrugs because of the need to consider drug developability issues in developing CO-based therapeutics.
-These CO prodrugs have tunable release rate, triggered release, and the ability to release more than one payload from a single prodrug.

 Enzyme hybrids

-Based on the synergism of the heme oxygenase system and CO delivery, a new molecular hybrid-CORM (HYCO) class emerged consisting of a conjoined HO-1 inducer and CORM species.
+Based on the synergism of the heme oxygenase system and CO delivery, a molecular hybrid-CORM (HYCO) class emerged consisting of a conjoined HO-1 inducer and CORM species.
 One such HYCO includes a dimethyl fumarate moiety which activates NRF2 to thereby induce HO-1, whilst the CORM moiety also liberates CO.

 Carbon monoxide releasing materials

-Carbon monoxide releasing materials (CORMAs) are essentially novel drug formulations and drug delivery platforms which have emerged to overcome the pharmaceutical limitations of most CORM species.
-An exemplary CORMA developed by Hubbell consists of a formulation of micelles prepared from triblock copolymers with a CORM entity, which is triggered for release via addition of cysteine.
+Carbon monoxide releasing materials (CORMAs) are novel drug formulations and drug delivery platforms which have emerged to overcome the pharmaceutical limitations of most CORM species.
+Some CORMA consist of a formulation of micelles prepared from triblock copolymers with a CORM entity, which is triggered for release via addition of cysteine.
 Other CO-releasing scaffolds include polymers, peptides, silica nanoparticles, nanodiamond, magnetic nanoparticles, nanofiber gel, metallodendrimers, and CORM-protein (macromolecule) conjugates.

 Other advanced drug delivery devices, such as encapsulated CORMs and extracorporeal membrane-inspired technologies, have been developed.